 On a poignant note, two-time winner Julie Donaldson from Zetland FM in Redcar and Cleveland has been nominated for Best Female Presenter.

-The popular breakfast show presenter, who co-hosted last year’s event in Barry, died last month after she was taken to hospital with COVID.
+The popular breakfast show presenter, who co-hosted last year’s event in Barry, died in October after she was taken to hospital with COVID.